Regularized Riesz energies of submanifolds: Riesz energies of closed submanifolds

-Indeed, since $\rho_z$ and its derivatives converge uniformly to $0$ as $z\to -2m$, the function $\psi_{\rho_z,x}(t)$ and its derivatives also converge uniformly to $0$. \end{proof} \begin{conjecture}The regularized energy $E_M(-2m)$ is not scale invariant if $m=\dim M$ is even; i.e. there exists $M$ such that $R_M(-2m)\ne0$ if $m$ is even. \end{conjecture} In particular we conjecture that $E_M(z)$ is a M\"obius invariant only if $z=-2m$ and $m=\dim M$ is odd.
+using \eqref{eq_lim_sup} once more, we see that the first term on the right hand side of \eqref{Psi} goes to $0$ as $z$ approaches $-2m$.
+This completes the proof. \end{proof} \begin{conjecture}The regularized energy $E_M(-2m)$ is not scale invariant if $m=\dim M$ is even; i.e. there exists $M$ such that $R_M(-2m)\ne0$ if $m$ is even. \end{conjecture} In particular we conjecture that $E_M(z)$ is a M\"obius invariant only if $z=-2m$ and $m=\dim M$ is odd.
 Note that the case of spheres discussed in Example \ref{spheres} does not help in proving this conjecture.
 The conjecture holds for surfaces in $\RR^3$ by \eqref{regularized_-4energy_homothety}.